mungus451/Stellar-Dominion-Game/README.md

 ## Core Gameplay Mechanics

-Stellar Dominion is a turn-based strategy game where players manage resources, construct buildings, and build a fleet to expand their power.
+Starlight Dominion is a turn-based strategy game where players manage resources, construct buildings, and build a fleet to expand their power.

 -   **Turn-Based System:** The game progresses in turns.
 Each turn, players receive resources, and their structures perform their designated functions.
 The core game loop is managed by the `TurnProcessor.php` script, which calculates income, applies bonuses, and updates the state of all players' empires.